Thom Brennaman: Suspension for on-air comments

 On August 19, 2020, while providing commentary on Fox Sports Ohio for the first game of an away doubleheader between the Reds and the Kansas City Royals, Brennaman was caught on a hot mic calling a city, later revealed to be San Francisco, "one of the fag capitals of the world."
 The Reds pulled him off the air during the second game, with studio host Jim Day taking over play-by-play after the top of the fifth inning.
 Before leaving the booth, Brennaman apologized for his earlier anti-gay slur, saying that he was "deeply ashamed" if he "hurt anyone out there."
 He also hinted that his broadcasting future was in doubt, saying, "I don't know if I'm going to be putting on this headset again."

-Many people noted the awkwardness of the apology; as Brennaman rushed to inform viewers that "I pride myself and think of myself as a man of faith", he suddenly paused to call a home run by Nick Castellanos.
-He went on to state that he apologized to "the people who sign my paycheck", and asserted, "That is not who I am, and never has been.
+Many people noted the awkwardness of the apology; as Brennaman continued, he suddenly paused to call a home run by Nick Castellanos:

+He went on to state that he apologized "for the people who sign my paycheck", and asserted, "That is not who I am, and never has been.
 And I'd like to think that maybe I could have some people that, uh, that could back that up."

 Later that night, the Reds announced that Brennaman had been suspended indefinitely pending an internal review.
 The following day, Fox Sports announced that Brennaman would not be part of its NFL broadcast roster in 2020.